SpenceKonde/ATTinyCore/README.md

 After changing the clock source, BOD settings, or whether to save EEPROM on chip erase), you must do "Burn Bootloader" with an ISP programmer.
 See [Programming Guide](Programming.md)

 #### Supported clock speeds:
-Supported clock speeds are shown in the menus in descending order of usefulness, ie, the popular clock speeds/sources are at the top, and the weird ones are at the bottom
+Supported clock speeds are shown in the menus in descending order of usefulness, ie, the popular clock speeds/sources are at the top, and the weird ones are at the bottom.
+See the notes for caveats specific to certain clock speeds.

 Internal:
 * 8 MHz